sooda/rotuli/design.rst

 - draft pages displayed only if whole site compiled as draft
 - ability to implement an rss feed easily
 - pagination
-- prev-next links in posts
+- prev-next links in posts for all by date, for category x by date

 random details